 Yes you can.

 CFA Institute has teamed up with Prometric as its computer testing partner.
 You can try out and familiarize yourself with Prometric’s CFA exam software via their tutorial.
+There are features enabling split screens for vignettes and highlighting functions for both vignette and questions too.

 1) Questions are marked as Current, Attempted, Unattempted or Flagged;